MikhaD/Auto-Marker/README.md

 }
 ```
 At the moment it only works with Java code, but I plan to add support for python in the near future.
+## Ideas
+- Observer pattern for settings so changes update all the relevant places
+  - Active theme as an observable setting
 ## technical debt
 - Modify ascii art code to push letters together until they touch (see Wo)
 - Add numbers to ascii art alphabet

+- prevent menu from resizing when switching